Codeception/Codeception/docs/04-AcceptanceTests.md

 <?php
 // we are using label to match user_name field
 $I->fillField('Name', 'Miles');
-// we can use input name, or id
+// we can use input name or id
 $I->fillField('user[email]','miles@davis.com');
 $I->selectOption('Gender','Male');
 $I->click('Update');